 Maple Valley home prices are not only among the most expensive in Washington, but Maple Valley real estate also consistently ranks among the most expensive in America.

-Maple Valley is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Maple Valley is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Maple Valley who work in management occupations (15.88%), office and administrative support (13.52%), and sales jobs (12.23%).
+Unlike some cities, Maple Valley isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Maple Valley are a mix of both white- and blue-collar jobs.
+Overall, Maple Valley is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Maple Valley who work in management occupations (16.53%), sales jobs (11.66%), and office and administrative support (11.01%).

 Also of interest is that Maple Valley has more people living here who work in computers and math than 95% of the places in the US.

-Maple Valley is a somewhat ethnically-diverse city.
+Maple Valley is a very ethnically-diverse city.
 The people who call Maple Valley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Maple Valley residents report their race to be White, followed by Asian.
-Important ancestries of people in Maple Valley include Irish, English, Norwegian, and Italian.
+Important ancestries of people in Maple Valley include German, English, Irish, Norwegian, and Swedish.

 The most common language spoken in Maple Valley is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Spanish and Chinese.